freddiehaddad/fast-track-to-rust/src/collections.md

 9: And he sometimes gets so little that there’s none of him at all.
 ```

-This is not the behavior we want from our grep program.
-Instead, we aim for the
+This is not the behavior we want from our rustle program.
+Instead, we aim for
-following output:
+the following output:

 ```text
 1: I have a little shadow that goes in and out with me,